bhontz/ThunkableIdeaExchange/README.md

 ## The Idea Exchange App

-This is a stripped down illustration of how to create a multiple user datastore for your Thunkable app.
+This is a stripped down illustration of how to create a multi-user datastore for your Thunkable app.
 This basic concept could be applied to multi-user app concepts like chat room, task list, project organizer, or as presented here, an idea trader app.

-After reviewing this document and the Thunkable shared project, I'm sure you'll immediately think of several things that this illustrative app DOESN'T do; we're purposely paring down  functionality to the very minimum required to illustrate a multi user Firebase implementation.
+After reviewing this document and the Thunkable shared project, I'm sure you'll immediately think of several things that this illustrative app DOESN'T do; note we've purposely pared down  functionality to the very minimum required to illustrate a multi-user Firebase implementation.

 #### Authentication